locustio/locust/docs/quickstart.rst

 .. _quickstart:

 ===============
-Getting started
+Your first test
 ===============

-A Locust test is essentially a Python program.
+A Locust test is essentially just a Python program making requests to the system you want to test.
 This makes it very flexible and particularly good at implementing complex user flows.
 But it can do simple tests as well, so let's start with that:

 .. code-block:: python